 - Mount Airy has several projects that will not only create destination to destination connectivity but will also help to identify and address safety concerns.
 In the past, the Town has worked with SHA to address sidewalk needs along North and South Main Street.
 The result is dramatically more pedestrian friendly streetscape.
-The widening of sidewalks, and narrowing of the roadways, has caused drivers to slow down and become more conscious of their surroundings.Ixxvii Mount Airy's existing and planned projects can be viewed in Table 3-12 and Table 3-13.
-Below are three of the town's priority projects that support the goals of 2013 TMAMP: - Rails to Trails Network
+The widening of sidewalks, and narrowing of the roadways, has caused drivers to slow down and become more conscious of their surroundings.^{Ixxvii} Mount Airy's existing and planned projects can be viewed in Table 3-12 and Table 3-13.
+Below are three of the town's priority projects that support the goals of 2013 TMACMP: - Rails to Trails Network

-The Mount Airy Rails to Trails project is an orchestration of many individuals, organizations, businesses and government entities resulting in a 2.5 mile walking/biking path connecting the outermost boundaries of Mount Airy, MD along the old B&O abandoned right of way.
+The Mount Airy Rails to Trails project is an orchestration of many individuals, organizations, businesses and government entities resulting in a walking/biking path traversing Mount Airy along the old B&O abandoned right of way.

 This greenways corridor will be completed in three phases.
 The first phase, which is complete, connects the historic downtown area to Watkins Park.
-A subsequent phase will extend from Watkins Park, traversing over MD 27 to the east and continue for one mile to the main line rail line traveling east to Baltimore.
+A subsequent phase will extend from Watkins Park, over MD 27 to the east and continue for one mile to the main line rail line traveling east and west.
 This will be a collaboration between the Town, and County Recreation and Parks Departments.
 The Carroll County Comprehensive Plan shows this greenway path to continue to Sykesville.
-The final phase of the rails to trails is to complete the trail through to the westernmost part of Mount Airy where it will connect with the railway to points west.
-Ixxviii
+The final phase of the rails to trails will connect with the railway to points west. ^{Ixxviii}